Benjamin Tan, Ph.D., BE(Hons)

 Hardware lies at the foundation of all computing systems -- processors, accelerators, memories -- securing hardware from attackers is paramount.

 There are several problems in hardware security, including detecting hardware Trojans, Intellectual Property (IP) protection (e.g., reverse engineering), and side-channel attacks.
 How will the increasing capabilities of AI/ML affect hardware security?
 Increasing predictive capability can help with challenges like Trojan detection or malware classification.
 However, there is an opportunity for AI/ML to devise new strategies for attack and defense.
 In this line of work, I'm interested in seeing how we can formulate hardware security problems so that AI agents can start exploring the design space.
-This could extend to areas of research, such as logic locking, in which I have taken a recent interest.

 Courses